mdn/content/files/en-us/mdn/writing_guidelines/what_we_write/index.md

 We do not document a new technology if:

 - It doesn't have a specification or the specification is a rough note that looks liable to change,
 - One or zero browsers have currently implemented it and non-supporting browsers are not showing signs of interest in implementing it.
-You can gauge this by asking engineers who work on those browsers and by looking at browser bug trackers and mailing lists, et.,
+You can gauge this by asking engineers who work on those browsers and by looking at browser bug trackers and mailing lists, etc.,
 - Isn't a web-exposed technology and/or is completely proprietary, or
 - It's already showing signs of being deprecated or superseded by a similar feature.